Best Deals to San Francisco Last modified: Apr 23, 2019 5:20 -04:00

 We've scanned 48,195,047,545 round trip itineraries and found the cheapest flights to San Francisco.
-American & Frontier frequently offer the best deals to San Francisco flights, or select your preferred carrier below to see the cheapest days to fly.
+Alaska & Frontier frequently offer the best deals to San Francisco flights, or select your preferred carrier below to see the cheapest days to fly.

 San Francisco is considered one of the prettiest and most unique cities in the United States, and one of the most popular tourist destinations in the country.